valancej/devsecops/README.md

 ## What are the benefits of DevSecOps?

 There are quite a few benefits to including security practices to the software development and delivery lifecycle.
-I've defined some of the core ones below although there are many others:
+I've listed some of the core benefits below:

 - Costs are reduced by uncovering and fixing security issues further left in the development lifecycle versus in production environments.
 - Speed of product delivery is increased by incorporating automated security tests versus adding security testing at the end of lifecycle.
 - Increased transparency and team collaboration leads to faster detection and recovery of threats.
 - Implementing immutable infrastructure improves overall security by reducing vulnerabilites, increasing automation, and encourages organizations to move to the cloud.

-##
+## How Anchore can help?